 - EFIGS: English, French, Italian, German, Spanish.

-China holds around 41 per cent of the entire revenues coming from video games.
+China holds around 41 percent of the entire revenue coming from video games.
 The Chinese population exceeds 1,439 million people, with 637 million gamers.
-The revenues surged 44,000 million dollars in 2020.
+The revenues surged by 44,000 million dollars in 2020.

 The two European countries come in the #5 rank.
 Germany has more than 45 million video gamers and generates revenues of more than $6.600 billion in 2020.
 On the other hand, France has more than 35 million video gamers and generates revenues of about $4,400 billion in 2020.